-Precise Holistic Complete Grain Free Dog Food earns the Advisor’s mid-tier rating of 3.5 stars.
+Precise Holistic Complete Grain Free Dog Food earns the Advisor’s second-highest tier rating of 4 stars.

-The Precise Holistic Grain Free product line includes two dry dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.
+The Precise Holistic Complete Grain Free product line lists three dry dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.

 The following is a list of recipes available at the time of this review.

-- Precise Holistic Grain Free Lamb Meal and Turkey Meal
+- Precise Holistic Complete Grain Free Lamb Meal and Turkey Meal Formula

-Precise Holistic Grain Free Pork Meal formula was selected to represent both products in the line for this review.
+Precise Holistic Complete Grain Free Lamb Meal and Turkey Meal Formula was selected to represent the other products in the line for this review.